 Bone broth–easy crock pot method

-1-2 lb bones of pastured animals.
-(I use a variety of lamb, beef or raw beef marrow bones, and chicken bones/back/neck.
+- 4 lb bones of pastured animals.
+I use a variety of lamb, beef or raw beef marrow bones, or for a chicken broth, chicken bones/back/neck.
 Always get organic/grass fed bones.
 I’ll save them in a container in the freezer until I have about a pound or more.
 You can also save egg shells and use those.
-Buy chicken backs, necks, heads and feet, which are usually cheap and yield a collagen and gelatin-rich broth)
+Buy chicken backs, necks, heads and feet, which are usually cheap and yield a collagen and gelatin-rich broth.

 Put all ingredients in slow cooker, then pour enough filtered water to cover everything.
-Set to low and let it cook for 10 up to 24 hours.
+Set to low and let it cook for 15 up to 24 hours.
 Strain broth and store in glass containers (preferably).
 In the fridge, you’ll notice a layer of fat form–don’t skim this.
 It seals the broth and keeps it fresh.
 Drink it between meals, a couple times daily, in the afternoons when sugar cravings hit, or in the evenings after dinner if you’re a night eater.
 Use it as a base for soups and stews.
 It should be super gelatinous, like meat jello.

 If you don’t want to use the crockpot, just put everything in a large dutch oven on the stove and let it simmer as long as possible.
 Same method.
 Read more about broth and digestive healing here.